Skip to content

 attach.json is internal bootstrap state and gateway_manifest.json is derived outward-facing bookkeeping.
 Supported attach and relaunch behavior still resolve authority from manifest.json plus tmux or shared-registry discovery.

-Server-backed houmao_server_rest sessions reuse the same runtime-owned gateway publication seam as direct runtime launches.
-That shared publication writes gateway_manifest.json, attach.json, seeded offline status, queue/bootstrap assets, and manifest-first tmux discovery env before the server-side managed-agent registration step finishes.
+Maintained tmux-backed managed sessions use the same runtime-owned gateway publication seam.
+That shared publication writes gateway_manifest.json, attach.json, seeded offline status, queue/bootstrap assets, and manifest-first tmux discovery env before later gateway attach occurs.

 Post-Launch Attach Is The Official Managed-Agent Path